 To yield the magnets is the interesting fact of the compound.
-Magnetic behaviour is adopted by metal complexes because they have unpaired electrons.
+Magnetic behavior is adopted by metal complexes because they have unpaired electrons.
 The quantum number is used to represent the spin of each electron which is represented as +½ or -½ respectively.
-Because the electrons are coupled to each other, the spin has a flat affect.
+Because the electrons are coupled to each other, the spin has a flat effect.
 A weak magnetic field is created in the case if each of these electrons gets unpaired or single.
-The paramagnetic effect gets increased due to the availability of a single electron.
+The paramagnetic effect increases due to the availability of a single electron.

 Magnetic Properties of 3d Series Transition Elements

-Due to the presence of colour ions, chemical organic complexes and coloured compounds are formed by these elements.
+Due to the presence of color ions, chemical organic complexes and coloured compounds are formed by these elements.

-Rather than having paramagnetic behaviour, these elements have paramagnetic behaviour.
+Rather than having paramagnetic behavior, these elements have paramagnetic behavior.

 Magnetic Properties of First Transition Series